eed3si9n/eed3si9n.com/content/posts/sudori-part2.md

 - `contImpl` macro implements both Applicative-do and Monadic-do.
 It does so by first scanning the abstract syntax tree for `key.value`.
 When there are none, it calls `pure(...)` and `map(...)` when there is exactly one.
 - To pass the Instance instance `i` to macro and back to the generated code, it uses `Singleton` type `i.type`, which internally holds on to the symbol of `i`.
 - Quotes API provides a convenient way to generating lambda expression, but it must know the exact type of the parameters.
-This means we can't gradually expand the definition of the lambda expression as we walk the tree.
-To workaround this, we will use `var` one scope outside of the lambda expression.
+This means we can't gradually expand the definition of the lambda expression as we walk the tree. <s>To workaround this, we will use `var` one scope outside of the lambda expression.</s>
 - We defined `Zero` typeclass and summon a value for it to initialize the `var`s.